KT4Engineering/k-training/sub/lvgl.md

 The main purpose of this training is to initiate young engineers to software development through learning and practising of LVGL as a typical project to start with.
-LVGL is an open source graphic library in increased adoption within the world of embedded systems.
+LVGL is an open source graphic library which is currently in increased adoption within the world of embedded systems.

 This training is a valuable asset especially for those seeking their first job as it covers many topics and tips related to software development and design from low level HAL to application (Read description below).